westerndevs/western-devs-website/_posts/2015-10-25-running-a-net-app-against-postgres-database-in-docker.markdown

 > Note: recipes rely on having a search provider configured.
 We won't cover that here but I hope to come back to it in the future.

-Next, we'll switching things up so you can run this against Postgres running in a Docker container.
+Next, we'll switch things up so you can run this against Postgres running in a Docker container.

 ### Switching to Docker